A comprehensive guide to essential Persian verbs.

 Common Persian Verbs Used in Daily Life

-من او را دوست دارم.
-(I like/love him/her.)
+Example: من او را دوست دارم.
+(I like/love him.)

-من از تاریکی میترسم.
-(I fear the dark.)
+Example: من از تاریکی میترسم.
+(I am afraid of the dark.)

 Find Your Ideal Teacher